gpaddis/datalo/README.md

 ```
 $ datalo isbn eBook_list.csv destination_file.txt --force --status INACTIVE --delimiter |
 ```
+In this case, you will have to make sure that you are using the correct delimiter.
 ### Journal lists
 The command and options available are exactly the same as for the eBook lists, you only have to type `datalo issn` instead:
 ```